simon-hans/CEDARS/docs/CEDARS_end_user_manual.md

 If sentence detection is based only on reporting sentences with the words "deep vein thrombosis", such a negative finding will be reported.
 In this case, you would not report an event and move on to the next sentence.
 Event detection approaches used by your CEDARS system administrator will vary, and some queries will be more selective than others, but generally the system will be set up to detect as many events as possible, at the cost of having a certain number of false positive findings.
 The intent here is for CEDARS to minimize the number of missed events, even if this approach results in you having to review a greater number of sentences.

 Sentences are presented in chronological order.
 Once you have identified and dated a clinical event, CEDARS might be set up by bypass all following sentences for this patient and move on to the next patient.
 This approach will be used when your system administrator only aims at capturing the first instance of an event of interest.
 Also, once you have evaluated all sentences of interest for a given patient, CEDARS will move on to the enxt patient seamlessly.
-This sequence of events is illustrated in the picture below:
+This sequence of events is illustrated below: